Affiliate links

 Pros

-• At 1.15 kg, it's light enough to carry every day without a second thought
+• Weighs just 1.15 kg — light enough to carry every day without a second thought

-• Face recognition via Windows Hello makes logging in effortless
+• Face recognition via Windows Hello makes logging in instant

 Cons

-• Not suited to serious gaming or heavy video editing
+• Not suited to demanding gaming or professional video editing work

 Specs Summary